ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-02-white-noise.md

 ```
 ![](/assets/images/posts/024/ColorfulWhiteNoise.png)

-To create functions that take a 2d input we simply take the dot product with another 2d vector to get a scalar value and to use a scalar input we just leave out the step with the dot product because we don't need to convert it to a scalar value.
+To create functions that take a 2d input we simply take the dot product with another 2d vector to get a scalar value.
+And to use a scalar input we just leave out the step with the dot product because we don't need to convert it to a scalar value, as a variable to get different results for the same input, we'll add a mutator variable similar to the vector for the multiple dimension input methods.
+We then add the mutator to our input variable before doing the other random operations.
+Having a default mutator that's not 1 and is added, also has the advantage that when we input a value of 0 into the function we don't get 0 as a result, which could lead to weird artefacts otherwise.
 With this knowledge we can create 9 methods that take all different inputs and outputs.
 The advantage of writing all of them down now, is that we never have to write them down again.
 We don't even have to copy them if we put them in a include file.

 ```glsl
 //to 1d functions